UVADS/DS-4002/README.md

 Details are here: [Grading Policy](grading.md).
 Alignment to the learning objectives is shown in the individual rubrics.

-There are 4 assignment categories:
-1. Project Milestones - These assignments describe milestones in the project cycle and help guide the student through the process of working a project from start to finish.
-2. Critiques - These assignments are about providing critique to others and to yourself.
-3. Documentation - These assignments serve two purposes.
-The first is to practice communicating the technical details of your work by documenting your code.
-The second is to highlight the contributions you made to each project cycle.
-4. Case Studies - These assignments are about reproducing, reviewing and producing projects.

 ## Schedule of Topics

 | Week 	| Date     |Project # 	|Project Cycle	| Plan 	|Milestone	|